openeuropa/europa-search-client/README.md

-oequest messages nor implementing SOAP interactions. r Search Client Library
+# Europa Search Client Library

-The Europa Search Client Library aims to hide Europa Search services complexity behind and easy-to-use client library so that users don't have to worry about building their own request messages nor implementing SOAP interactions.
+The Europa Search Client Library aims to hide Europa Search services complexity behind a easy-to-use client library so that users don't have to worry about building their own request messages nor implementing REST interactions.

 Table of content:
 =================